kiranbakale/AMI-Readme/docs/environment_provision.md

   - `source` - The relative path to the `gitlab_ref_arch_gcp` module.
 We assume you're creating config in the `terraform/environments/` folder here but if you're in a different location this setting must be updated to the correct path.
   - `prefix` - The name prefix of the project.
 Set in `variables.tf`.
   - `project` - The [ID](https://support.google.com/googleapi/answer/7014113?hl=en) of the GCP project to connect to.
 Set in `variables.tf`.

+Next in the file are the various machine settings, separated the same as the Reference Architectures.
+To avoid repetition we'll describe each setting once:

+- `*_node_count` - The number of machines to set up for that component
+- `*_machine_type` - The [GCP Machine Type](https://cloud.google.com/compute/docs/machine-types) (size) for that component
+- `haproxy_external_external_ips` - Set the external HAProxy load balancer to assume the external IP set in `variables.tf`.
+Note that this is an array setting as the advanced underlying functionality needs to account for the specific setting of IPs for potentially multiple machines.
+In this case though it should always only be one IP.

+In addition to the above, the following optional settings are also available:

 - `machine_image` - The [GCP machine image name] to use for the VMs.
 Ubuntu 18.04+ and RHEL 8 images are supported at this time.
 Defaults to `ubuntu-1804-lts`
+- `object_storage_location` - The [GCS Location](https://cloud.google.com/storage/docs/locations) buckets are created in.
+Refer to the [Object Storage Location (GCP)](#object-storage-location) below for more info.
+- `object_storage_force_destroy` - Controls whether Terraform can delete all objects (including any locked objects) from the bucket so that the bucket can be destroyed without error.
+Consider setting this value to `false` for production systems.
+Defaults to `true`.
+- `object_storage_labels` - Labels to apply to object storage buckets.
 - `allow_stopping_for_update` - Controls whether Terraform can restart VMs when making changes (required in some cases).
 Should only be disabled for additional resilience.
 Refer to [Allow Stopping for Updates (GCP)](#allow-stopping-for-updates-gcp) for more info.
 Defaults to `true`.
-  - `object_storage_force_destroy` - Controls whether Terraform can delete all objects (including any locked objects) from the bucket so that the bucket can be destroyed without error.
-Consider setting this value to `false` for production systems.
-Defaults to `true`.

-Next in the file are the various machine settings, separated the same as the Reference Architectures.
-To avoid repetition we'll describe each setting once:

-- `*_node_count` - The number of machines to set up for that component
-- `*_machine_type` - The [GCP Machine Type](https://cloud.google.com/compute/docs/machine-types) (size) for that component
-- `haproxy_external_external_ips` - Set the external HAProxy load balancer to assume the external IP set in `variables.tf`.
-Note that this is an array setting as the advanced underlying functionality needs to account for the specific setting of IPs for potentially multiple machines.
-In this case though it should always only be one IP.

 :information_source:&nbsp; Redis prefixes depend on the target Reference Architecture - set `redis_*` for combined Redis, `redis_cache_*` and `redis_persistent_*` for separated Redis setup.